Walachul/milestone4/README.md

 # **Romanian Alpine Club**
 ## Full Stack Django Milestone project 4

-I have developed an application(platform) for the **Romanian Alpine Club** which meets modern web standars, can store information and is mobile friendly.
+At the request of the **Romanian Alpine Club**, I have developed an application which will go live and be a shared platform for guest users, members and admins.
 A new website/application was needed in order to allow users(members) to register, share information and communicate, share events, buy personalized merchandise online, participate in courses organized by the Club and pay for them online.
 The application also meets the requirement of automatically creating a membership card for a new member, functionality which was upgraded by also adding a QR code with discounts from Club's parteners.

 Old live site here:  [ClubulAlpinRoman](https://www.clubulalpinroman.net/)